Skip to main content

 • If you are a member of that organization, the response is 200 and every returned device belongs to it.

-• If you have only project-level access in that organization (no full-organization membership), the response is still 200, restricted to the devices shared with you through your project(s) there.
-Project access counts as membership.
+• If you have only workspace-level access in that organization (no full-organization membership), the response is still 200, restricted to the devices shared with you through your workspace(s) there.
+Workspace access counts as membership.

 • If you are not a member of the organization at all, the response is 403 Forbidden — never a silently empty 200.
 This lets you distinguish "you don't have access" from "you have access, but there are no devices."